jcddsj01/app-dashboard-corretora-acoes/README.md

 ## Description
 This project was made to improve my skills as a fullstack developer, using in practice some technologies that I already know.<br>
-It was inspired by a video from Hashtag Programação on YouTube, where they teach how to use Streamlit together with other tools to create a Dashboard for stock analysis.<br><br>
+It was inspired by a video from Hashtag Programação on YouTube, where they teach how to use Streamlit together with other tools to create a Dashboard for stock analysis.<br>

 You can watch the 1st video here (there are 4 classes):<br>
 [Curso de Streamlit - Aula 1 - Como Funciona Criar Apps e Sites com o Streamlit](https://www.youtube.com/watch?v=NsjA-c8596k)